gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 inference discussion.
 -------------------------------------------------------------------------------

+\newpage

 ## Connecting randomization (nonparametric) and parametric tests {#section2-6}

 In developing statistical inference techniques, we need to define the test quantity of interest.
 To compare the means of two groups, a statistic is needed that measures their differences.
 In general, for comparing two groups, the choices are simple -- a difference in the means often works well and is a natural choice.

 There are other options such as tracking the ratio of means or possibly the difference in medians.
 Instead of just using the difference in the means, we also could "standardize" the difference in the means by dividing by an appropriate quantity that reflects the variation in the difference in the